ryantoddgarza/ryantoddgarza/src/pages/posts/the-ashtanga-of-patanjali/index.md

 _Prāṇa_ is a word that has no definitive equivalent in English.
 It can be conceptualized as the infinite and omnipresent manifesting power or energy in the universe.
 In a dualistic framework, it is the counterpart to _ākāśa_—the infinite, omnipresent material of the universe.

+> Āsana is prāṇāyāma when done correctly.
+If you cheat in āsana, then prāṇāyāma will cause lots of anxiety.
+> <cite>— Noah Williams</cite>

 On February 10, 2020, I spoke with my teacher Noah Williams about the best time to do _prāṇāyāma_.
 Noah said that Guruji taught to wait 20 minutes after _āsana_—no sooner—and that _prāṇāyāma_ is only to be practiced during Brahma Muhūrta—approximately one and a half hours before sunrise when the air is coolest and most oxygenated since the trees and plants “exhale” at this time.
 Noah added that _prāṇāyāma_ before _āsana_ is also an option.
 When I asked if he teaches prāṇāyāma, Noah responded that he makes people practice 20 years of _āsana_ before teaching _prāṇāyāma_.
 After 30 years it can become a focus and after 40 years it can take priority over _āsana_.
 For the first 40 years, _āsana_ should be priority.
 He said, “Āsana _is_ prāṇāyāma when done correctly.
 If you cheat in āsana, then prāṇāyāma will cause lots of anxiety.”

-> Āsana is prāṇāyāma when done correctly.
-If you cheat in āsana, then prāṇāyāma will cause lots of anxiety.
-> <cite>— Noah Williams</cite>

 #### Pratyahara - abstraction

 (YS 2.54-55)

-The withdrawal of the senses.
+_Pratyāhāra_ means something along the lines of "the withdrawal of the senses."
+Because the senses follow where the mind leads, logically, when the mind is directed externally, internal phenomena is inaccessible; when the mind is directed internally, external phenomena is inaccessible.
+Whereas substances, physiological trauma, as well as hysteric and suggestible temperaments can manifest a sort of involuntary _pratyāhāra_ like state in individuals, the Yoga system advocates for a completely self-regulated state of _pratyāhāra_.

+Development of _pratyāhāra_ makes perception subject to the individual's will rather than the individual being subject to involuntarily mutations of the senses.
+For a mind not established in _pratyāhāra_, the smallest distraction will attract the senses.

+It should also be noted that Yoga is not a proponent of aversion to sense objects.
+In a state of _pratyāhāra_, sense objects are no longer perceived consciously resulting in the dissolution of effort required to subjugate their influence.

 #### Dharana - concentration